cabauman/Rx.Net-ReactiveUI-CheatSheet/RxNet.md

 [Open Sourced](https://docs.microsoft.com/en-us/archive/blogs/interoperability/ms-open-tech-open-sources-rx-reactive-extensions-a-cure-for-asynchronous-data-streams-in-cloud-programming): 11/06/2012

 *Google searching tip:* Because there are so many languages that have adopted Rx, there's a need to filter the results to dotnet.
-To achieve this, I always strucutre my query as "C# observable [my specific query]".
+To achieve this, I always structure my query as "C# observable [my specific query]".

 ## Learning Resources